Stvdputten/Stvdputten/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Microservices and Kubernetes
-- 🔭 I’m currently working on exploring the Cloud Native landscape
+- 🔭 I’m currently working on exploring the Cloud Native landscape for my Thesis!
-- 🤔 I’m looking for help with learning to code distributed systems

 <!--
 **Stvdputten/Stvdputten** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 🌱 I’m currently learning Flutter
+- 🤔 I’m looking for help with learning to code distributed systems
+-
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...